juancaruizc/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+- A relational database is a type of database where data points relate to other data points on other tables.
+SQL is a query language to query data in a database so it can be displayed or manipulated however is needed.

 2. Why do tables need a Primary Key?

+- So the related data in the table is recognizable and able to be used

 3. What is the name given to a table column that references the Primary Key on another table?

+- Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+- A junction table, a table to hold both primary keys of those tables in one table